rav4nn/US-States-Guessing-Game/README.md

 ```
 ---

-🧠 What I Learned From This Project
+## 🧠 What I Learned From This Project

-- Using Pandas to read and filter data from a CSV file
-- Extracting single values from Pandas Series using .iloc
+- Filtering and extracting single values from Pandas DataFrames
-- Mapping real-world coordinates to a graphical interface
+- Preventing duplicate user inputs using Python lists
-- Building an interactive game loop using Turtle
+- Gracefully exiting an interactive Turtle application
+- Exporting dynamically generated data to CSV using Pandas
+- Structuring a Python project for clarity and reusability

 ---